philc/sheetkeys/README.md

   [Extension Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid)
   which provides a quick shortcut for reloading all of your locally-developed extensions.
 See [here](http://stackoverflow.com/a/12767200/46237) for further info.
-* Refresh your Google Sheets page after reloading the Sheetkeys extension in Chrome.
+* Refresh your Google Sheets page after reloading the SheetKeys extension in Chrome.

 ## License